BF-FrontEnd-class-2025/Group3-Intro/members/emilia-12.README.md

-# Emilia Bio
+# Intro

-## Intro
+## About

-This is the first line of the bio from the group project. thank you
+This is the first line for the group project. thank you